nicksloan/vim-dotfiles/README.markdown

+## Preface

+This vim-dotfiles repo has been forked from the one created by my pal Joël Perras.
+I don't clame credit or a complete understanding of anything in here.
+Please see the original.

 ## Vim dotfiles

 These are the vim runtime files that I use on a daily basis.
 Feel free to clone, modify, change, add, murder or remove portions of it at will.